Barrett's oesophagus

-In a nutshell, Barrett’s oesophagus is when the normally pink-white lining of the oesophagus is exposed to acidic stomach acid over time (because of reflux) and then is replaced by an acid-resistant salmon-coloured red lining which is more like (but different to) the lining of the stomach, small intestine or, more rarely, the pancreas.
+Barrett’s oesophagus is when the normally pink-white lining of the oesophagus is exposed to stomach acid over time (because of reflux) and then is replaced by an acid-resistant salmon-coloured red lining, which is more like the lining of the intestine.

 How does Barrett’s oesophagus develop?

-Barrett’s oesophagus occurs when the acidic stomach contents are continuously refluxed onto the lining of the oesophagus, causing changes to the structure of the tissue.
+When the acidic stomach contents are continuously refluxed onto the lining of the oesophagus, it can cause changes to the structure of the tissue.
 Over time, your body replaces the normal cells lining the oesophagus with cells of a different type.
 This new type of cell secretes mucus which makes it more resistant to the acid coming up from the stomach.
 The presence of these cells in the oesophagus is known as Barrett’s oesophagus or Barrett’s metaplasia.

 If your doctor believes you are at risk for Barrett’s oesophagus he or she may refer you for an endoscopy, a diagnostic procedure where a flexible lighted tube is passed down your oesophagus so it can be viewed in detail.
 During the procedure the lining of your oesophagus can be examined and a small piece of tissue may be removed from your oesophagus (endoscopic biopsy) for examination of the cells under a microscope.

 One sign the doctor will look for to confirm you have Barrett’s is the colour of the tissue lining the lower oesophagus.
 If you have Barrett’s it will change from its normal pink colour to a deeper salmon or orange colour.
-They will also check for abnormal, pre-cancerous cells.
+They will also take a biopsy to confirm the diagnosis and to check for abnormal, pre-cancerous cells.
 The development of abnormal cells is called dysplasia and in this case is the result of long-term contact with stomach acid.

 Prevention